 If you’re wondering why it’s called a “French” wardrobe, from what we could gather, the idea originated from a “French Style” thread on The Fashion Spot that discusses how the French wardrobe philosophy focuses on the concept of curating the direction of your wardrobe.

 As for its life-changing promises, the five-piece French wardrobe is said to help you cultivate a wardrobe that feels true to your aesthetic and stand the test of passing fads and seasons.
 The result is less money spent on items you don’t really need, less frustrating time spent trying to figure out what to wear, and a newfound feeling of deep satisfaction with your wardrobe.

-Below is a basics list that’s popular on Pinterest to help guide your five-piece French wardrobe endeavor.
+Below is a list of basics that’s popular on Pinterest (AJ Wears Clothes is behind one of the most shared ones) to help guide your five-piece French wardrobe endeavor.
 We found we might add or take away some things from this list, and you might too!
 Consider it a jumping-off point for finding what’s right for your wardrobe.
 As for what counts as a basic, the blogger behind AfterDrk listed out these helpful guidelines:

 A basic is something that…

 1. I can wear this over and over and over again until it falls apart.

 2. Goes with everything I already own.

 3. I pretty much can’t live without it.